 This guide will show how to make this quick and inexpensive adjustment to your toilet.

 We can help with installation solutions for your bathroom.
 Click here to learn more.

-- Place a small basin below the toilet tank to catch any excess water left in the tank, and soak up any remaining water in the tank with a sponge.
+- Remove lid and float ball from tank to soak up any remaining water in the tank with a sponge.

 - Disconnect the old supply line.

-- Push down on the valve shank, and tighten the locknut one-half turn beyond hand tight.
+- Push down on the valve shank and tighten the locknut as much as possible to seal the valve.